Nicotinamide: benefits, dosage, contraindications

 Synergies

-A clinical study in patients with a history of non-melanoma skin cancers shows that taking 500 mg of oral nicotinamide twice a day for 12 months reduces the rate of new non-melanoma skin cancers by 23% and the number of actinic keratoses (a marker of excessive sun exposure and skin cancer risk) by 13%, compared to placebo.
-Further clinical research shows that taking 500 mg of oral nicotinamide once or twice daily for 4 months reduces the total number of actinic keratoses by up to 35% and decreases the chances of developing at least one non-melanoma skin cancer by 86% compared to placebo.
+A clinical study in patients with a history of non-melanoma skin cancers shows that taking 500 mg of oral nicotinamide twice daily for 12 months reduces the rate of new non-melanoma skin cancers by 23% and the number of actinic keratoses (a marker of excessive sun exposure and skin cancer risk) by 13% compared with placebo.
+Other clinical research shows that taking 500 mg of oral nicotinamide once or twice daily for 4 months reduces the total number of actinic keratoses by up to 35% and decreases the odds of developing at least one non-melanoma skin cancer by 86% compared with placebo.

 Posologie

-Clinical research in patients with arthritis shows that taking 3 grams of nicotinamide per day, in six divided doses, for 12 weeks, reduces joint inflammation and decreases the use of non-steroidal anti-inflammatory drugs compared to placebo.
+Clinical research in patients with osteoarthritis shows that taking 3 grams of nicotinamide per day, in six divided doses, for 12 weeks, reduces joint inflammation and decreases the use of nonsteroidal anti-inflammatory drugs compared with placebo.

 Posologie

-A small clinical study in patients with atopic dermatitis and dry skin shows that applying 2% nicotinamide cream twice daily for 8 weeks decreases transepidermal water loss and improves skin hydration compared to using a petroleum jelly-based moisturizer.
+A small clinical study in patients with atopic dermatitis and dry skin shows that the application of 2% nicotinamide cream twice daily for 8 weeks reduces transepidermal water loss and improves skin hydration compared with the use of a petrolatum-based moisturizer.

 Posologie